20-gauge shotgun

-The 20-gauge shotgun, also known as 20 bore or 20 gauge, is a type of smoothbore shotgun.
-20-gauge shotguns have a bore diameter of .615 in, while the 12-gauge has a bore diameter of .729 in.
-12-gauge and 20-gauge shotguns are the most popular gauges in the United States.
-The 20-gauge is popular among upland game hunters, target shooters, and skeet shooters.
+A 20-gauge shotgun, also known as 20 bore or 20 gauge, is a type of smoothbore shotgun.
+Twenty-gauge shotguns have a bore diameter of .615 in, while a 12-gauge shotgun has a bore diameter of .729 in.
+Twelve-gauge and 20-gauge shotguns are the most popular gauges in the United States, where ownership of firearms is common.
+The 20-gauge is popular among upland game hunters, target shooters, and skeet shooters in many areas of the world.

 Description

 Twenty lead balls of a 20-gauge shotgun bore weigh one pound, while just 12 lead balls of a 12-gauge shotgun bore weigh the same.
 A 20-gauge shotgun is more suitable for hunting certain types of game or for some hunters because it may have less felt recoil than an identical shotgun in a larger gauge, and guns may be smaller and weigh less, though this has changed since the introduction of the 3-inch magnum shotshell.